News from NUUC

 - NUUC to Reopen for Face to Face Worship Sept.
 12, 2021

-Masks will be required for everyone.
-As a community we value inclusion, and we want to provide a safe and supportive environment where as many people as possible can attend regardless of their health or vaccination status.
 There will be a greeter at each entrance with a supply of masks for those who haven’t brought their own.
 Due to the mask requirement, we will not be having coffee, food or drinks after the service.

 We will continue to monitor the number of COVID cases in Franklin and Delaware Counties.
-If the risk level becomes high, or if some other aspect of the situation changes to reflect new dangers, we will return to offering virtual services only, and reopen again when it is safer to do so.
+If the risk level becomes severe, or if some other aspect of the situation changes to reflect new dangers, we will return to offering virtual services only, and reopen again when it is safer to do so.